jvandertil/blog/content/posts/2020-04-02_SqlServerIntegrationTesting.md

 ## Deploying database schema with DbUp
 When deploying database I greatly prefer migration scripts over a 'desired state' like approach such as DACPAC.
-Generally, the 'desired state' approach has either perceived (does your DBA trust automatic database state migration?) or real issues when data has to be migrated, requiring a manual migration script.
+For that, I am using [DbUp](https://dbup.github.io/) to run SQL scripts embedded into a console application.

-In any case, I am using [DbUp](https://dbup.github.io/) to run SQL scripts embedded into a console application.
+The DbUp code lives in its own project as it is a separate deployable.

 I created the following class to wrap the DbUp logic, and I generally call this from a console application `Main` method.

 ```cs